 Disclosure required by law.

-PIPEDA generally applies to personal information that is "publically available".
-In narrow, prescribed circumstances, publically available personal information can be collected, used and disclosed without the data subjects' knowledge or consent, for example:
+PIPEDA generally applies to personal information that is "publically available" (information that can simply be obtained from a public source does not avoid the requirement to obtain consent for its collection or use).
+However, in narrow, prescribed circumstances, publicly available personal information can be collected, used and disclosed without the data subjects' knowledge or consent, for example:

 Where the name, address or telephone number of an individual appears in a public telephone directory, provided the individual can refuse to have their information disclosed in the directory.